minishift/minishift/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for an overview of how to send pull requests.

 ## Building MiniShift
-For instructions on how to build/test minishift from source, see the [build guide](BUILD_GUIDE.md)
+For instructions on how to build/test minishift from source, see the [build guide](BUILD_GUIDE.md).

 ## Adding a New Dependency
-For instructions on how to add a new dependency to minishift see the [adding dependencies guide](ADD_DEPENDENCY.md)
+For instructions on how to add a new dependency to minishift see the [adding dependencies guide](ADD_DEPENDENCY.md).

 ## Updating Kubernetes
-For instructions on how to add a new dependency to minishift see the [updating kubernetes guide](UPDATE_KUBERNETES.md)
+For instructions on how to add a new dependency to minishift see the [updating kubernetes guide](UPDATE_KUBERNETES.md).

 ## Steps to Release MiniShift
-For instructions on how to release a new version of minishift see the [release guide](RELEASING.md)
+For instructions on how to release a new version of minishift see the [release guide](RELEASING.md).

->>>>>>> cdd10a0...
-Broke some things out of the main README.md to make it a more manageable size

 ## Community